2022 Karakalpak protests: Protests

 On 1 July 2022, thousands of people protested against the proposed constitutional amendments in the Karakalpak capital of Nukus and throughout the region.
 The news outlet Turkmen.News reported that the Uzbekistan National Guard presence had been strengthened in two towns in Karakalpakstan as a result of protests.
 The cause of other protests was reported by Eurasianet to be the arrest of Dauletmurat Tazhimuratov, a Karakalpak lawyer and journalist, before he was set to meet people in Nukus.

 The day after protests, Mirziyoyev agreed to withdraw the amendments to the constitution regarding Karakalpakstan's autonomy.
 At the same time, the government of Karakalpakstan claimed that protesters had attempted to storm government buildings.
 Internet access in Karakalpakstan was subsequently blocked, and a state of emergency was declared in the region by the Uzbek government.

 By 4 July 2022, opposition politician Pulat Ahunov noted that the situation appeared to have stabilised following the state of emergency and the imposition of a curfew by the government of Uzbekistan, but simultaneously expressed concerns that the unrest could escalate into an ethnic conflict between Uzbeks and Karakalpaks, saying "Overall, I think that the situation is starting to stabilise, but there is another kind of danger.
 There have been incidents of ethnic clashes between the Karakalpaks and the Uzbeks. ...
 It will not be about the status of Karakalpakstan, it will be about a conflict between the Karakalpaks and the Uzbeks."

 Through the weekend of 1–2 July 2022, Mirziyoyev visited Karakalpakstan twice, and publicly castigated Karakalpak pro-government figures for not telling him about public opposition to the laws beforehand.
-Following a 4 July meeting with Karakalpak deputies, he claimed that the leaders of the protests had attempted to take control of local government buildings in order to obtain weaponry, also saying, "Taking advantage of their numerical superiority, these men attacked law enforcement officers, severely beating them and inflicting severe injuries."
+Following a 4 July meeting with Karakalpak deputies, he claimed that the leaders of the protests had attempted to take control of local government buildings to obtain weaponry, also saying, "Taking advantage of their numerical superiority, these men attacked law enforcement officers, severely beating them and inflicting severe injuries."
 According to Mirziyoyev, he held a meeting with President of the European Council Charles Michel in which an independent investigation into the unrest was discussed.
 He once again blamed "criminal gangs" for violence.